Meet the superstars moving and shaking on Scoodle right now.

 What is better, an apprenticeship or going to college?

+Interesting question!
 There is no correct answer to this but it really depends on what you feel is appropriate for your future.
 Don’t get me wrong, both can get you into university(if you want to)!
 College will provide you with all the fundamental knowledge you need for your select subject.
-On the other hand, apprenticeships are good for preparing you for that work field as it give you all the ne... more
+On the other hand, apprenticeships are good for preparing you for that work field as it give you all the necessary training you require for that specific field, and maybe even a job placement!
+Sorry this isn’t the best of answers but I hope it helps!

 Asked by Lee